 Pig’s top tip: 'After a long walk I love nothing more than a good stretch and a rest followed by a refreshing drink of water.
 I'm always made welcome at places like Souter Lighthouse, Gibside and Hadrian’s Wall.'

 Roam the countryside

 Packing a picnic and heading out into the countryside is what makes a great day out.
-We've got some amazing places for dogs to walk, such as Roseberry Topping, Allan Banks and Staward Gorge, Penshaw Monument and The Leas.
+We've got some amazing places for dogs to walk, such as Roseberry Topping, Allen Banks and Staward Gorge, Penshaw Monument and The Leas.

 Pig’s top tip: 'You can’t beat the dash to get to the top of Roseberry Topping.
 It’s great to catch my breath back, see the open countryside and find all sorts of games to play along the way.'